claresudbery/clare-wiki-ably/pages/organising/tips/tech/apple-macs-and-ios.md

     - In the process, I found another two laptops listed (old work laptops?) (annoyingly I couldn't tell the difference between them), so I erased them too.
         - I guess this means that at some random point in the future I may get a notification that one of these devices has been connected to the internet... and be confused by it.
 So this is a note for my future self!

+## To properly quit an app

+- Cmd + Q - removes it from system tray